braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 3. Choose a [step schedule]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/time_based_canvas/#schedule-delay) and specify a delay as needed.
 Steps containing Content Cards can be scheduled or action-based.
 4. Filter your audience for this step, as necessary.
 You can further refine the recipients of this step by specifying segments and adding additional filters.
 Audience options will be checked after the delay, at the time messages are sent.
 5. Choose your [advancement behavior]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/advancement/).
 You can either **Advance when Message Sent**, which advances your users to the next steps when the Content Card is sent, or **Immediately Advance Audience**, which advances users when the Content Card is sent, or if the Content Card is aborted for any reason.
-6. Choose any other messaging channels which you would like to pair with your message.
+6. Choose any other messaging channels that you would like to pair with your message.

 {% endtab %}
 {% endtabs %}